 At Vermont Creamery, we unite behind a shared obligation to operate our business for more than just financial gain.

-This March we celebrate B Corp Month, and we're also celebrating our eighth year as a Certified B Corporation, we are more committed to our core values than ever.
+This March we celebrate B Corp Month, and we're also celebrating our eighth year as a Certified B Corporation, as well as our recent recertification.
 As we continue on our path towards conscious growth, we are committed to living our mission, where our people and our planet rank right alongside our profit.